Olivertrain1221/Aston_martin/README.md

 I also added in the GSpread function which allowed me to link the API for google sheets into the file so I could sucessfully create a live leaderboard that would change on every players input.

 #### Deployment
-The site was deployed via Heroku, and the live link can be found here - [Aston Martin Quiz]() The project was developed utilising a Code Institute provided template.
+The site was deployed via Heroku, and the live link can be found here - [Aston Martin Quiz Heroku](https://aston-martin-quiz.herokuapp.com)
+The project was developed utilising a Code Institute provided template.
 During the development of the project the template was updated to increase functionality.
 I switched over to the new template mid project which you can see within the commit history.
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.
 Project Deployment
 To deploy the project through Heroku I followed these steps: